Police and Criminal Justice Reform

 Invest in Restorative Justice, Not Youth Jails

 Data show that jailing non-violent youth puts our entire community at risk because those same youth are more likely become violent offenders as adults.
 Young offenders who are incarcerated are 67% more likely to be in jail again by the age of 25 than similar young offenders who were not incarcerated.
 Additionally, according to the Seattle Youth Violence Prevention Initiative’s December 2015 assessment, only 16% of crimes committed by youth were designated as “violent.”
 The majority of violent offenses committed by youth were simple assaults, which is a misdemeanor.
+The juvenile justice system also disproportionately impacts people with disabilities, with one study finding that 65-70% of justice-involved youth have a disability.
 For these reasons, I strongly oppose construction of the Children and Family Justice Center (“youth jail”).

 As a community, we can do better.
 States and communities across the nation recognize that finding alternatives to incarceration reduces recidivism, reduces crime rates, and saves municipalities money.
 We should take the $225 million earmarked for the Youth Jail and instead invest it on community-led, restorative justice based programs.